lucy2329/Stock-Market-Analysis/README.md

 We have scraped bonus and splits data using Beautiful soup. (scrapebonuses.ipynb, stockSplitParser.ipynb)

 Code to be run:

 final_DA.rmd

-Change the path to the respective path on your system final_DA_Workspace.RData is the corresponding workspace with a fresh copy of the data from complete.csv, in case there is an issue in loading the dataset.
-(Please don't run the chunk of code which has read_csv(complete.csv))
+Change the path to the respective path on your system

+final_DA_Workspace.RData is the corresponding workspace with a fresh copy of the data from complete.csv, in case there is an issue in loading the dataset.
+(Please don't run the chunk of code which has read.csv(complete.csv))